-Darrell made another appearance on Looks Unfamiliar – talking about Luv’d Up by Crush, Trev And Simon’s World Tour, Blockbusters Bubble Gum, Learn With Sooty: Be Safe, Find Out More and Spike Milligan’s cameo in Steps Into Summer – which you can find here.
-Darrell also talked about the Rutland Weekend Television Christmas Special in the Looks Unfamiliar Selection Box here.
+Darrell has also been on Looks Unfamiliar talking about Luv’d Up by Crush, Trev And Simon’s World Tour, Blockbusters Bubble Gum, Learn With Sooty: Be Safe, Find Out More and Spike Milligan’s cameo in Steps Into Summer here, and the Rutland Weekend Television Christmas Special here.

 You Can Do The Cube, a bafflingly best-selling book about completing Rubik’s Cube written by a child, featured in Looks Unfamiliar with Stephen O’Brien here.

 Darrell also appears in The Best Of Looks Unfamiliar alongside Jonny Morris on Jesta Giggle by The Barron Knights, Paul Kirkley on The Kids From Fame Again, James Gent on When The Wind Blows by David Bowie, Ros Ballinger on Microsoft Explorapedia, Garreth Hirons on Sweet 75 and Tim on Betamax Video Club talking about Absolute Beginners, which you can find here.

 Could It Be Magic? is a look back at the somewhat limited thrills of Rubik’s Magic; you can find it here.

 Looks Unfamiliar is hosted by Podnose.
 You can help Podnose to continue providing quality podcasts for free by donating to their Patreon here.